kotolex/surrealist/README.md

 ### Parameters ###

-**url** - url of SurrealDB server, if you sure you will use websocket connection - you can use url like ws://127.0.0.1:8000/rpc, but http will work fine too even for websockets.
+**url** - url of SurrealDB server, if you sure you will use websocket connection - you can use url like ws://127.0.0.1:8000/rpc, but http will work fine too, even for websockets.
 So, you can simply use http://127.0.0.1:8000, it will be transform to ws://127.0.0.1:8000/rpc under the hood.
 If your url is differs - specify url in ws(s) format